ydb-platform/ydb/ydb/docs/en/core/faq/_includes/yql.md

 1000 rows is the response size limit per YQL query.
 If a response is shortened, it is flagged as `Truncated`.
 To output more table rows, you can use [paginated output](../../best_practices/paging.md) or the `ReadTable` operation.

-#### What should I do if I get the "Datashard: Reply size limit exceeded" error? {#reply-size-exceeded}
+#### What do I do if I get the Datashard: Reply size limit exceeded error in response to a query? {#reply-size-exceeded}

-This error means that, when executing the query, an attempt was made to return more than 50 MB of data from one of the involved datashards, which exceeds the allowed limit.
+This error means that, as a query was running, one of the participating data shards attempted to return over 50 MB of data, which exceeds the allowed limit.

 Recommendations:

 * A general recommendation is to reduce the amount of data processed in a transaction.
-* If a Join operation is running, make sure that its method is [Index Lookup Join](#index-lookup-join).
+* If a query involves a `Join`, it is a good idea to make sure that the method used is [Index lookup Join](#index-lookup-join).
 * If a simple selection is performed, make sure that it is done by keys, or add `LIMIT` in the query.

-#### What should I do if I get the "Datashard program size limit exceeded" error? {#program-size-exceeded}
+#### What do I do is I get the "Datashard program size limit exceeded" in response to a query? {#program-size-exceeded}

-This error means that the size of the program (including the parameter values) for one of the datashards exceeded the 50 MB limit.
-In most cases, this indicates an attempt to write more than 50 MB of records to database tables in one transaction.
+This error means that the size of a program (including parameter values) exceeded the 50-MB limit for one of the data shards.
+In most cases, this indicates an attempt to write over 50 MB of data to database tables in a single transaction.
 All modifying operations in a transaction such as `UPSERT`, `REPLACE`, `INSERT`, or `UPDATE` count as records.

 You need to reduce the total size of records in one transaction.
 Normally, we don't recommend combining queries that logically don't require transactionality in a single transaction.
 When adding/updating data in batches, we recommend reducing the size of one batch to values not exceeding a few megabytes.

 #### How do I update only those values whose keys are not in the table? {#update-non-existent}

-You can use `LEFT JOIN` to mark the keys that are missing from the table and then update their values:
+You can use the `LEFT JOIN` operator to identify the keys a table is missing and update their values:

 ```sql
 DECLARE $values AS List<Struct<Key: UInt64, Value: String>>;